Saurabh-html/College-Web-Appllication/README.md

 - **Enhanced Learning Experience**: Access to a wide range of online resources and materials that enhance the learning journey.
 - **Seamless Navigation**: Intuitive navigation ensures users can easily access all sections and features of the application.
 - **Efficient Profile Management**: Effortless management and updating of user profiles.
-- **Improved Interaction**: Students can connect with mentors for personalized guidance and support.
+- **Improved Interaction**: Students can connect with various required features or also can upload their doubts for personalized guidance and support.
 - **Easy Application Process**: A streamlined process for applying to tuition services.
 - **Secure and Reliable**: User data is securely handled with modern technologies.
 - **Responsive Design**: An optimal user experience across various devices, including desktops, tablets, and smartphones.